Hiboy MAX V2

 The Hiboy Max V2 has a tested range of 9.1 mi.
 As a budget commuter, it has comparable range to other scooters in its class.
 We set the scooter in its highest performance mode, so actual range will depend on rider size and riding style.

-Learn more about our extensive ESG certification tests.
+Learn more about our extensive RG certification tests.

 Braking